-We’ve all seen ‘excellent communication skills,’ ‘ability to communicate well,’ or some other trifle about communication skills in a job description.
+We’ve all seen ‘excellent communication skills,’ ‘ability to communicate well,’ or some other trifle about communication in a job description.
 But that doesn’t mean they belong there.

 No. In fact, different job seekers interpret communication skills differently, and some may self-disqualify depending on how they interpret them.
 Also, interviews and mock projects are better ways to gauge those skills, anyway.

 Communication skills are a vague requirement at best and can mean different things to different job seekers.
 Including them in the requirements section can cause confusion or even deter job seekers.

 For starters, what type of communications are we talking about?
 There’s a big difference between writing a social media post and an in-depth blog post.
 And there’s a big difference between writing either of those and responding to customer complaints or requests for proposals.
 Different kinds of communications require different abilities and experience.
 And expertise in one area doesn’t necessarily mean expertise in another.